VIDEO: How Does Solar Work for Your Home?

 To determine whether your farm or small business is qualified to apply for REAP, it must fall within one of these two categories:

-Click here to find out if your business or farm is located in an eligible area – then click on the first “click Here for the following programs” at the top of the page.
-Click here to find out whether you qualify as a small business and check with your State’s federal REAP contact (see below).
+Find out if your business or farm is located in an eligible area – then click on the first “click Here for the following programs” at the top of the page.

 REAP grants are considered taxable income by the IRS and recipient will receive a Form 1099.